 We’ve got fishing boats for all sorts of charters and Astoria fishing zones and know exactly where to boat, troll, or anchor to catch the type of fish you are searching for– trust us; we’ve got some skin in the game.

 What kind of Astoria, Oregon fishing excursion are you planning?
 Whether you’re riding solo, or bringing your family or bunch of fishing buddies, Hook’em Up is the Astoria Buoy 10 fishing charter to work with.

-We have a 26 foot custom fishing boat that has a removable top and windshield for your comfort.
-The boat also comes with the best fishing gear and tackle in the market.
+We have two 26 foot custom fishing boats that have all the state of the art bells and whistles for your comfort.
+The boat also comes with the best fishing gear and tackle on the market.

-The Oregon state marine board requires that all fishing boats carry a maximum of 6 clients plus guide, but that shouldn’t be a problem if you plan on bringing multiple fishing holidaymakers with you.
+The Oregon state marine board requires that all fishing boats carry a maximum of 6 clients plus guide, but that shouldn’t be a problem if you plan on bringing multiple fishers with you.